VRE Lab

 Description

 This VRE Lab workspace hosts a JupyterLab environment that provides Jupyter notebooks alongside a number of useful applications accessible through the browser.
+You can also access RStudio via the browser by selecting it when creating your workspace.
 This catalog item can easily be extended with additional applications to suit your research needs.

 The workspace includes Python environment management with uv.